aws/amazon-chime-sdk-js/demos/browser/README.md

 1. Navigate to the `demos/browser` folder: `cd demos/browser`

-2. Start the demo application: `npm run start`
+2. Start the demo application in 'hot reload' mode: `npm run start:hot`

 3. Open http://localhost:8080 in your browser.

 The meeting created with a local server is only available within your browser.

+Changes to `meetingV2.html` and `meetingV2.ts` will be hot-reloaded.
+To force changes to the library itself to be hot-reloaded, run `npm run tsc:watch` in the SDK repository root.

 ### Demo applications